jimasp/behave-vsc/README.md

 ---

-## Q&A

-- *How can I execute a specific subset of tests while using the extension?*
+## Running a subset of tests

 - There are several options here.
-Using a combination of A, B, and C below is recommended:
+Using a combination of all of these is recommended:

   - A. Consider if you can group your feature files into subfolders, i.e. don't just use tags, then you can select to run any folder/subfolder from the test tree in the UI and/or combine it with tags.

-    - B. Consider if you can use a naming scheme for feature folders that will allow you to leverage the filtering above the test tree in the UI to enable you to run just those tests.
+  - B. Consider if you can use a naming scheme for feature folders that will allow you to leverage the filtering above the test tree in the test explorer UI to enable you to run just those tests.

-    - C. (experimental) Run tagged tests via the `Run Tests with Tags` profile in the test explorer or via the `>` in the feature file.
+  - C. Run tagged tests via the `Run Tests with Tags` profile in the test explorer (or via the `>` and `Execute using profile` in the feature file).
 Note that this can be further filtered by your selection in the test tree.

-    - D. (experimental) Custom.
-Using the `Run Tests with Environment Variables` profile in the test explorer.
-While this gives a lot of flexibility, remember that (a) the test tree selection determines the behave command line, and equally (b) the UI will only update the tests you filtered/selected in the test tree.
-So depending on your custom implementation it is possible that you could end up with the test tree spinning around waiting for tests that never run.
-Some ideas for how to use the environment variables:
+  - D. Run profiles.
+Use the `behave-vsc.runProfiles` to set up run profiles in the test explorer.
+Remember however that (a) the test tree selection determines the behave command line, and equally (b) the UI will only update the tests you filtered/selected in the test tree.
+This combination actually makes it very flexible, e.g. you can select to run a single folder of feature tests with a given tag.
+An example `runProfiles` section might look like this:

+      ```json
+      "behave-vsc.runProfiles": {
+          "tagA profile": {
+              "tagExpression": "@a",
+              "envVars": {
+                  "var1": "1-a",
+                  "var2": "2-a"
+              },
+          },
+          "tagBorC profile": {
+              "tagExpression": "@b,@c",
+              "envVars": {
+                  "var1": "1-bc",
+                  "var2": "2-bc"
+              },
+          }
+      },
+      ```

+      Note that the envVars setting will override any `behave-vsc.envVarOverrides` setting that has the same key.

+      Separately, here are some ideas about how you could use an environment variable in you `environment.py` file:

     - to control a behave `active_tag_value_provider`
     - to control `scenario.skip()`
-      - to set a variable  which `before_all` will read to load a specific config file via `configparser.read(os.environ["MY_CONFIG_PATH"])` to control the tests run
+    - to set a variable  which `before_all` will read to load a specific config file via `configparser.read(os.environ["MY_CONFIG_PATH"])` to allow fine-grained control of the test run
     - to set a variable which `before_all` will read to load a specific subset of environment variables, e.g. `load_dotenv(os.environ["MY_DOTENV_PATH"])`

+## Q&A

 - *How can I see all effective settings for the extension?*
   - On starting vscode, look in the Behave VSC output window.